isjxique/isjxique.github.io/index.md

 <img class="profile-picture" src="profile_pic.jpeg">

+I am passionate about machine learning and web development and am actively seeking ways to work on projects to fuse these two passions.
+I also enjoy exercising and reading science fiction books.

 During the week, I work as a research scientist at MTRI where I develop and implement mathematical models to measure and improve the performance of systems using RADAR, LIDAR, and optical sensor data.
 During the weekend, I work with a group of full stack web developers to build applications for Detroit area organizations.

-I am passionate about machine learning and web development and am actively seeking ways to work on projects to fuse these two passions.

-Outside of this I like to exercise and enjoy.

 ## Timeline